rcrowther/django-category-collection/README.rst

 +++++++++++++++++++++++++++++++
 Your form is broken out because it is heavily customised for structure, maybe has extra fields.
 Add these::

-    # 1. import the methods and Django field
+    # 1. import the methods and custom form field
     from taxonomy.views import form_set_select, element_save, element_remove
     from taxonomy.fields import TaxonomyTermField

     class ArticleForm(ModelForm):
-        # 2. add the extra field to the form (this will not save, is there to choose a term)
+        # 2. add the extra field to the form (this will not save to the Model database table, is here to choose a term)
         taxonomy_term = TaxonomyTermField()